Tulu language: Written literature

 This script was mainly used to write religious and literary works in Sanskrit.
 Even today the official script of the eight Tulu monasteries (Ashta Mathas of Udupi) founded by Madhvacharya in Udupi is Tulu.
 The pontiffs of the monasteries write their names using this script when they are appointed.

 Modern-day Tulu literature is written using the Kannada script.
 Mandara Ramayana is the most notable piece of modern Tulu literature.
 Written by Mandara Keshava Bhatt, it received the Sahitya Akademi Award for best poetry.
 Madipu, Mogaveera, Saphala and Samparka are popular Tulu periodicals published from Mangalore.
 The Tulu Sahitya Academy, established by the state government of Karnataka in 1994, as also the Kerala Tulu Academy established by the Indian State Government of Kerala in Manjeshwaram in 2007, are important governmental organisations that promote Tulu literature.
 Nevertheless, there are numerous organisations spread all over the world with significant Tulu-migrated populations that contribute to Tulu literature.
-Some notable contributors to Tulu literature are Kayyar Kinhanna Rai, M. K. Seetharam Kulal, Amruta Someshwara, B. A. Viveka Rai, Kedambadi Jattappa Rai, Venkataraja Puninchattaya, Paltadi Ramakrishna Achar, Dr. Sunitha M. Shetty, Dr. Vamana Nandavara, Sri.
+Some notable contributors to Tulu literature are Kayyar Kinhanna Rai, M. K. Seetharam Kulal, Amruta Someshwara, B. A. Viveka Rai, Kedambadi Jattappa Rai, Venkataraja Puninchathaya, Paltadi Ramakrishna Achar, Dr. Sunitha M. Shetty, Dr. Vamana Nandavara, Sri.
 Balakrishna Shetty Polali.